-The shift is to move from being smart to being aware.
-I call this enhanced state of awareness Interpersonal Agility and it’s the first part of our 4-part senior leadership model that we'll be exploring over the next several months.
+The first mindset shift required to successfully navigate the transition into senior leadership is to move from being smart to being aware.
+I call this enhanced state of awareness Interpersonal Agility and it’s the first of our 4-part senior leadership model that we'll be exploring over the next several months.

-At the previous level of leadership, we were likely technical experts and that’s what got us promoted.
-We were good at what we did and someone said, “let’s promote this guy or gal.”
-And even though we were at the beginning stages of needing to get work done through others, we could still get away with being the technical experts and being successful.
+At previous levels of leadership, you were likely a technical expert and that’s what got you promoted.
+You were good at what you did and someone said, “let’s promote this guy or gal.”
+And even though you may have recognized the need to get work done through others, you could still get away with overcoming organizational challenges by being the technical expert.

 This no longer works at the senior leader level.

-And primarily because of the changes of the senior leadership roles we explored in the previous post – the complexity of the role, the consequence of our decisions, and consideration for the future.
-We now have a much broader spectrum of stakeholders to engage with – the executive leaders we work for, an extensive network of peers with whom we have to negotiate resources, the people who work for us, our customers, vendors and others.
+And primarily because of the challenges of senior leadership roles that we explored in the previous post – the complexity of the role, the consequence of your decisions, and consideration for the future.
+At senior leadership levels, you now have a much broader spectrum of stakeholders to engage with – the executive leaders you work for, the extensive network of peers with whom you have to negotiate resources, and the people who work for you.

-The technical knowledge and skills that made us successful in the past do not arm us with the tools we need to manage our emotions in the midst of the chaos and complexity that comes with senior leadership.
-And, if we don't make the shift from trying to be smart to being aware, we won’t be equipped to stay in conversation, to manage well in conflict, to hold the needs of our constituents in mind as we make a case for what our team needs, and to make effective decisions.
-As a result - conflicts tend to fester longer or go unresolved and silos build up between organizations.
+The technical knowledge and skills that made you successful in the past do not arm you with the tools you need to manage our emotions in the midst of the chaos and complexity that comes with senior leadership.
+And, if you don't make the shift from trying to be smart to being aware, you won’t be equipped to stay in conversation, to manage well in conflict, to hold the needs of your constituents in mind as you make a case for what your team needs.
+As a result - conflicts will fester or go unresolved, and silos will build between organizations.